Taliesin (studio): Early history

-From 1898 to 1909, architect Frank Lloyd Wright lived and worked out of his home and studio in Oak Park, Illinois.
+The Frank Lloyd Wright Home and Studio in Oak Park, Illinois, was Wright's residence from 1889 to 1909.
+He built an architectural studio next to his Oak Park house in 1898.
 In Oak Park, Wright had developed his concept of Prairie School architecture, designing houses primarily for local clients.
 In 1903, Wright began designing a home for Edwin Cheney, but quickly took a liking for Cheney's wife.
 Wright and Mamah Borthwick Cheney began an affair and separated from their spouses in 1909.

-In October, Borthwick Cheney, having left her husband in the summer, met up with Wright in New York City.
-From there, they sailed to Europe, and going to Berlin, so Wright could negotiate a portfolio of his work.
-After that, Wright and Mamah Borthwick Cheney parted temporarily.
-She had settled in Leipzig, teaching English, and Wright settled in Italy to continue work on the portfolio.
-They joined each other there in February.
-He moved his studio to a town within view of Florence, which is named Fiesole.
+In October, Borthwick, having left her husband in the summer, met up with Wright in New York City.
+From there, they sailed to Berlin, so Wright could negotiate a portfolio of his work.
+After that, Wright and Borthwick parted temporarily.
+She had settled in Leipzig, Germany, teaching English, and Wright settled in Italy to continue work on the portfolio.
+Borthwick joined Wright in Italy in February.
+He moved his studio to Fiesole, a town within view of Florence.
 While in Fiesole, Wright was particularly inspired by Michelozzo's Villa Medici because it was built into a hill, had commanding views of its surroundings, and featured gardens on two levels.
-So, by February 1910, Wright made sketches of his future studio.

 In 1910, the pair sought to return to the United States, but knew they could not escape scandal if they returned together to Oak Park.
 Wright saw an alternative—his family's ancestral land near Spring Green, Wisconsin.
 Wright returned alone to the United States in October 1910, publicly reconciling with his wife, Catherine, while working to secure money to buy land on which to build a house for himself and Borthwick Cheney.
 On April 3, 1911, Wright wrote to client, Darwin D. Martin, requesting money so that he could "see about building a small house" for his mother.

 On the 10th, Wright's mother Anna signed the deed for the property.
 By using Anna's name, Wright was able to secure the 31.5 acre property without attracting any attention to the affair.
 Late in the summer, Mamah Borthwick (having divorced Cheney and legally reverting to her maiden name) quietly moved into the property, staying with Wright's sister, Jane Porter, at her home, Tan-y-Deri.
 However, Wright and Borthwick's new property was discovered by a Chicago Examiner reporter that fall, and the affair made headlines in the Chicago Tribune on Christmas Eve.